vanderlowe/myPersonality/README.md

 For more information about these data, please see: Kosinski, M., Stillwell D. J., & Graepel, T. (2013).
 Private traits and attributes are predictable from digital records of human behavior.
 Proceedings of the National Academy of Sciences, 110(15), 5802-5805. http://mypersonality.org

-This table contains the following variables: age
+The database table demog contains the following variables: age
 birthday
 gender                 Gender of the user*